Bedrock-OSS/bedrock-wiki/docs/animation-controllers/animation-controllers.md

 State machines are used all over the place, especially in classical programming.
 They aren't only found in minecraft!
 [You can learn more about state machines here](https://www.itemis.com/en/yakindu/state-machine/documentation/user-guide/overview_what_are_state_machines).

+A state machine can only be `in` one state at a time.
+When a state machine "runs", you can think of it as moving from state to state, executing the logic inside, and then following `transitions` to other states.

 ## State Machine example

 The reason that state-machines are useful, is they allow us to naturally break up our animations into a logical flow, where each state handles its own animations _and_ its own logic.